 $\,$

-The "complexity' is the relatively new measure in the holographic quantum-information realm.
-Roughly speaking this measure is related to the question "how complicated is the process of obtaining some state in quantum system?
-Taking into account importance of the entanglement contour it is natural to define the notion of {\it "complexity contour"}.
+The "complexity' is a relatively new measure in the holographic quantum-information realm.
+Roughly speaking, this measure describes quantitatively the answer to the question, "how complicated is the process of obtaining some state in the quantum system?
+Taking into account the importance of the entanglement contour, it is natural to define the notion of {\it "complexity contour"} for a given subsystem.

-Define the "volume complexity" $\cC_{\cV}$ using codimension-one bulk hypersurface $B$ attached to the fixed time slice of the boundary \bea \cC_{\cV}(\Sigma)=\frac{\cV(B)}{G L}, \eea where $\cV(B)$ is volume of this hypersurface and $G$ is the gravitational constant.
-The CA duality relates complexity of the state to the value of the on-shell gravitational action restricted to the Wheeler-DeWitt (WDW) patch \bea \cC_{A}=\frac{S({\cal W})}{\pi }, \eea and WDW patch $\cal W$ is defined as the bulk domain of dependence of any Cauchy surface asymptotically approaching the fixed time slice of the boundary.
-In fact in this section we are interested more in the duality formulated for the mixed states.
-As in the previous sections we focus on the complexity of the subregion chosen to be the single interval.
+Define the "volume complexity" $\cC_{\cV}$ using codimension-one bulk hypersurface $B$ attached to the fixed time slice of the boundary \bea \cC_{\cV}(\Sigma)=\frac{\cV(B)}{G L}, \eea where $\cV(B)$ is the volume of this hypersurface, and $G$ is the gravitational constant.
+The CA duality relates the complexity of the state to the value of the on-shell gravitational action restricted to the Wheeler-DeWitt (WDW) patch \bea \cC_{A}=\frac{S({\cal W})}{\pi }. \eea WDW patch $\cal W$ is defined as the bulk domain of dependence of any Cauchy surface asymptotically approaching the fixed time slice of the boundary.
+As in the previous sections, we focus on the complexity of the subregion chosen to be the single interval.
 The conventional formulation (especially the covariant one) of CV or CA complexity conjectures for subregions is absent at the moment.
 We will focus on the following versions of these prescriptions.
-The CV conjecture for subregions that we consider relates the volume under\footnote{Here we focus on the static situation so the notion "under" makes sense} the RT surface associated to some subregion $A$.
+The CV conjecture for subregions that we consider relates the volume restricted by the RT surface associated with some subregion $A$.
 This proposal equates the complexity and on-shell gravitational action evaluated in the intersection of the entanglement wedge and the WdW patch.
-The CA complexity is characterized by complicated divergences structure which has to be taken into account properly.
+The CA complexity is characterized by complicated divergences structure, which has to be taken into account properly.